rajivnagesh/Getting-and-Cleaning-Data-JHU/README.md

 7) Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file tidy.txt.

+#You can download the dataset from :- https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip